Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Related Work

 \subsection{Large Language Models and Agents}

-Large Language Models, trained on vast dataset to comprehend and manipulate a large number (billions) of parameters (e.g., GPT-4 \cite{achiam2023gpt, andreas2022language}), has become pivotal in the area as the rise of Transformer \cite{vaswani2017attention} which helps them successfully generate human-like text.
-Due to their powerful anthropomorphic response capabilities, LLM has been applied to enable a broad range of interactive applications within the Human-Computer Interaction (HCI) community.
-For instance, some works have focused on enhancing the interaction mechanisms between LLM and users, allowing users to better benefit LLM \cite{liu2023wants, dang2023choice, jiang2023graphologue, zamfirescu2023johnny, suh2023sensecape, wang2023reprompt}.
-Other studies have investigated how LLM can support designers by offering inspiration for CAD projects \cite{liu20233dall} and enhancing the creative process in animation design \cite{tseng2024keyframer}, thereby directly benefiting users in design and manufacturing fields\cite{makatura2023can}.
-Additional research has delved into ethical crises and social impacts.
-For example, "synthetic lies" discusses the risks of persuasive misinformation generation of LLM \cite{zhou2023synthetic}.
-Liang et al. have proposed a large-scale empirical analysis on providing review feedback with LLM \cite{liang2023can}.
-Beyond these areas, LLM has been applied in art creation \cite{angert2023spellburst}, minority groups \cite{valencia2023less, huh2023genassist}, public health intervention \cite{jo2023understanding}, journalism \cite{petridis2023anglekindling}, education \cite{lu2023readingquizmaker,peng2023storyfier}, and more.
+Large Language Models (LLMs), trained on vast datasets to handle billions of parameters (e.g., GPT-4 \cite{achiam2023gpt, andreas2022language}), have become pivotal with the rise of Transformers \cite{vaswani2017attention}, enabling them to generate human-like text.
+Their powerful capabilities have found broad application in Human-Computer Interaction (HCI), enhancing user interaction \cite{liu2023wants, dang2023choice, jiang2023graphologue, zamfirescu2023johnny, suh2023sensecape, wang2023reprompt} and supporting design processes in CAD and animation \cite{liu20233dall, tseng2024keyframer}.
+Additionally, LLMs have been studied for ethical concerns, such as misinformation risks \cite{zhou2023synthetic}, and have been applied in art, public health, journalism, and education \cite{valencia2023less, huh2023genassist, jo2023understanding, petridis2023anglekindling, lu2023readingquizmaker}.
 However, we still have yet to see the LLM-based generative design tools being fully leveraged to design highly specialized interactive devices.